athoobj/employee-leave-attendance-final-project/README.md

 npm install
 ```

+The `node_modules` directory is generated locally and is not included in the submitted repository.

 ---

-## 3. Start the Angular Development Server
+## 3. Start Angular

 Run: